 Fritz is a South Dakota native with a bachelor’s degree in Mass Communications/Journalism from Black Hills State University.
 In her free time, she enjoys Colorado’s outdoors, home improvement and experiencing the region’s cultural amenities.

 About Adams County Economic Development (ACED)

-ACED is a 501(c) 6 public/private, nonprofit, full-service economic development agency serving Adams County, its 10 municipalities, more than 10,100 businesses, and nearly 500,000 residents.
-ACED is committed to attracting and retaining primary employers by offering support in business development, workforce development, and real estate opportunities to create a pro-business community.
-For more information, follow us on Twitter.
+ACED is a 501(c) 6 public/private, nonprofit, full-service economic development agency serving Adams County, its ten municipalities, more than 10,100 businesses, and more than 520,000 residents.
+ACED is committed to attracting and retaining primary employers by offering support in business development, workforce development, and real estate opportunities in order to create a pro-business community.

 About Adams County

-Adams County, located in the northeastern quadrant of the Metro Denver region, offers a rich diversity of communities, lifestyle, employment, and business opportunities.
-It surrounds Denver International Airport and is served by multiple highways and two railroads.
+Adams County, located in the northeastern quadrant of the Metro Denver Region, offers a rich diversity of communities, lifestyle, employment, and business opportunities.
+It surrounds the Denver International Airport on three sides, and is served by multiple highways and two railroads.
 Major employment sectors include aerospace and aviation, healthcare and life sciences, energy, logistics, manufacturing, and wholesale/trade.
-Boasting diverse housing opportunities, a highly educated workforce, and close proximity to the region’s major colleges, universities, and research facilities, Adams County offers a strong pro-business climate and outstanding quality of life for employees and companies.
-For more information, follow the County on Twitter.
+Boasting diverse housing opportunities, a highly educated workforce, and close proximity to the region’s major colleges, universities and research facilities, Adams County offers a strong pro-business climate and outstanding quality of life for employees and companies.